filipsPL/fingernat-ml/README.md

-Structural Interaction Fingerprints and Machine Learning for predicting and explaining the activity of RNA binding ligands <!-- omit in toc -->
+Structural Interaction Fingerprints and Machine Learning for predicting and explaining binding of small molecule ligands to RNA <!-- omit in toc -->
 =============

 Data accompanying the manuscript on SIFts- and ML-based methods in Virtual Screening for RNA binding ligands.